vladkinoman/just-my-notes/computer-science/operating-systems/linux/applications/formats-for-packaging-applications.md

 https://www.ctrl.blog/entry/firefox-linux-flatpak-snap.html

-> I am no pro, recently switched to Fedora (after 10 years of Ubuntu)and was forced to use 1 or 2 flatpaks and was amazed at how quick they were compared to snaps on Ubuntu.

-> running a private repo is easy, just download the snap files and sideload them with snapd directly with `snap install --dangerous --classic $SNAPNAME.snap`
+> Running a private repo is easy, just download the snap files and sideload them with snapd directly with `snap install --dangerous --classic $SNAPNAME.snap`
 >
-> updates can be turned off with snapd for a certain package in the same way. since the system keeps the current and two previous versions downloaded it's a piece of cake to keep a privileged version installed under a different alias like that. you can also use `snap download` to get a certain version (if available) like a stable version installed as a sideload while you track the git-edge version for your normal snap. also there are rollbacks for prior versions available in the case of broken updates like your signal-desktop example (I've used this myself before, not for signal though).
+> Updates can be turned off with snapd for a certain package in the same way. since the system keeps the current and two previous versions downloaded it's a piece of cake to keep a privileged version installed under a different alias like that. you can also use `snap download` to get a certain version (if available) like a stable version installed as a sideload while you track the git-edge version for your normal snap. also there are rollbacks for prior versions available in the case of broken updates like your signal-desktop example (I've used this myself before, not for signal though).
 >
-> snaps are not at all in contest with podman (lol) or docker, those are deployment platforms for rolling out into big server architecture and clusters. snap is a platform for rolling out into very very small servers, the so-called "edge" appliance server, which is why the format is designed the way it is. snaps are also a very nice way to manage languages that move very fast (like golang) or have multiple concurrent versions (nodejs).
+> Snaps are not at all in contest with podman (lol) or docker, those are deployment platforms for rolling out into big server architecture and clusters. snap is a platform for rolling out into very very small servers, the so-called "edge" appliance server, which is why the format is designed the way it is. snaps are also a very nice way to manage languages that move very fast (like golang) or have multiple concurrent versions (nodejs).
 >
-> snap startup times are still not amazing, but they're better and still improving. it is the major user-facing problem though.
+> Snap startup times are still not amazing, but they're better and still improving. it is the major user-facing problem though.
 >
-> > What makes you think podman and docker aren't for "small" servers?
-> >
-> > For that matter, why would you laugh at one of two interchangeable components?
-> >
-> > OP asked for objective reasons for one container runtime (which, to be clear, all of Podman, Docker, Snap, and Flatpak are) over another.
-I'm looking for those objective reasons in your response, but I interpret most of your response as being highly subjective.
-> >
-> > > i laugh at podman for the same reason i laugh at people talking about rkt containers in 2020.
-> > >
-> > > what makes me think docker is not a platform for small servers like an RPi3 or smaller is that I've tried it (maybe the RPi4's will be okay for lightweight stuff?). without many Gb's of ram it is not going to work, and without a decent amount of CPU it doesn't work.
-> > >
-> > > snaps on the other hand are great for this. when deployed on UbuntuCore as the base os you have a read-only appliance that has automatically snapshots of every aspect of the system with automatic rollbacks for all updateable parts of the system. but UbuntuCore is a really weird platform and a little hard to work with, so with snapd on Debian 10 or some other appropriate base os, you still get the atomic, immutable, sandboxed, automatic update, automatable rollback advantages of snaps on a more conventional system without having to constrain your project to Debian 10 as an environment and ship whatever version of whatever libraries you want.

----

-All these newer methods of distribution are really just an excuse for developers to keep outdated libraries instead of maintaining and updating their software.

-There, I said it. (wrote)

-Look at Docker, a recent study found 80% of containers supplying outdated packages with security vulnerabilies of varying degree.

-With traditional repositories, if your package doesn't compile against a secure source, it will be dropped, end of story.

-People wrote about the proprietary nature of Snaps, but ironically, you can't decide to **not** update a Snap package, if the functionality is transparent and you can handle the risks involved.

-You can just postpone updating Snaps for a certain amount of time, that's a disgusting approch close to Windows, which treats users like idiots, no matter what.

-I don't particularly like Flatpak or Redhat, either, but it's objectively a better system.
-Don't really care about AppImages at all, personally.

----

-I think a lot of the hate relating to snaps specifically (but maybe flatpak as well... not really sure) is due to the fact that there is a separate service that runs at all times, used to manage how snaps function.
-This consumes system resources (to me it's not noticeable, but maybe if you are running a low RAM system it might make a difference).

-Additionally, since snaps and flatpaks have all the relevant dependencies bundled up inside them, you end up with wasted storage space, as opposed to the package manager way of installing libraries system-wide so that they can be used by other packages that need them, and only need to be installed once.

-Snap and Flatpak allow dependencies on things other than what comes with every Linux distribution by default, and this can mean that net you need to actually download *more* stuff than with AppImage.
-For example, if an application needs Qt, then with Snap and Flatpak you need to download the whole Qt, whereas an AppImage comes with just *a tiny fraction of* Qt that is actually needed for the particular application.

----

-You want "Hard numbers" and to ELI5?
-Amusing.

-I don't like Snaps, Flatpaks, or AppImages.
-It breaks the UNIX way.
-It duplicates files, worse, it depends on individual maintainers to be on top of all their dependencies, so if a distribution updates a library in the usual manner, you could still be susceptible to the bug, or vulnerable to a hack, because whoever built that package didn't update it.
-You ask about performance, I don't imagine there would be much, other than wasted disk space.

----

-One way snaps are bad is because Canonical makes its own company-controlled snapcraft the only source you can obtain snaps from.

-There's no mirrors, regional or private company servers even if you have the bandwidth to serve everything inhouse.

-Everything has to go through Canonical, which insists on packagers creating developper accounts and for the original creators of the apps to make their own - you cant create snaps for many opensource apps you normally packaged as debs before that you did not author yourself (its very rare for distro packagers to be the actual developpers).

-Snapcraft is run like an app store for paid apps in preparation, not a repository of free opensource apps.

 ### Linux Mint drops support for Ubuntu's Snap